 Expectations with regards to customer experience, service, speed and efficiency play a far more important role for today’s channel-agnostic and connected, mobile consumer.
 While logistics can play a key role in meeting these demands and providing better customer experience and service (for instance by using track and trace with full visibility for the impatient consumer), there are many other areas where the Internet of Things can help enhance customer experience as we’ll cover.
 From digital signage and self-checkout to smart mirrors: they all can play a role.

-According to a June 2017 report with IoT investment data, IDC stated that in-store contextual marketing will be one of the fastest growing cross-industry IoT use cases between 2017 and 2021 with a 20.2 percent CAGR.
-It obviously will play a major role in retail as well.
+In-store contextual marketing will be one of the fastest growing cross-industry IoT use cases and obviously will play a major role in retail as well.

 IoT retail benefits reported by early adopters

 In a 2016 Internet of Things report, Verizon showed various use cases in retail IoT.
 Retailers are also positive about many aspects of Internet of Things deployments, Verizon found.

 - 77 percent of retailers see that Internet of Things changes the customer experience.

 - 89 percent of early-movers in retail gain increased insight into customer preferences and behaviors from the Internet of Things.

 - 77 percent of early movers in the Internet of Things in retail create opportunities to better collaborate with (new) partners in delivering products and services to customers.